opencultureconsulting/php-basics/.phpdoc/guide/usage/installation.rst

 Composer
 ========

-The intended and recommended way of re-using this package is via `Composer <https://getcomposer.org/>`_.
+The intended and recommended way of using this package is via `Composer <https://getcomposer.org/>`_.
 The following command will get you the latest version and make it a dependency of your project.
 It will also register all classes and traits with the autoloader to make them available inside the application.